JohnTerragnoli/ECE281_CE4/README.md

 		   0C	   0				Y	0	N

 ```

+The purpose of this program was to take in a number at the memory location B0 and double it, subtract four, and then output the value in the accumulator to output 2.

 #Part C
 The full assembly code for Part C can be seen here: [Part_C](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE4/master/Part%20C%20Code.psm)